Updated Mar 01, 2026

 • Left Sidebar: Component library with 50+ elements (lists, forms, buttons, maps, charts)

-• Center Canvas: Visual design area showing smartphone/tablet/desktop views
+• Center Canvas: Visual design area showing smartphone/tablet/desktop views—capable of displaying up to 400 screens at once if needed

 • Right Properties Panel: Data binding, styling, and action configuration